npretor/circuitprinter/README.md

 # circuitprinter
-The goal of this project is to print additve multilayer circuits
+The goal of this project is to print additive multilayer circuits

 # Bill of materials: